-- Once the property is decorated we will notify you of an exact date.
+Once the property is decorated we will notify you of an exact date.

-In the unlikely event that, due to unforeseen circumstances, we fail to hand over your home within 60 days after the anticipated completion date we advised, you will be entitled to cancel your contract with Miller Homes.
+  In the unlikely event that, due to unforeseen circumstances, we fail to hand over your home within 2 months after the anticipated completion date we advised, you will be entitled to cancel your contract with Miller Homes.
 If you do cancel in this way then we will refund any deposits, pre-payments or reservation fees you have paid to Miller Homes.